in the USA oil is expected at $ 120

 Bank of America Corp.
-(BofA), the Wall Street giant and one of the world’s largest financial conglomerates, has released a new forecast for the price of oil at $ 120 per barrel in mid-2022.
+(BofA), the Wall Street giant and one of the world’s largest financial conglomerates, has released a new forecast for oil prices of $ 120 per barrel in mid-2022.
 Now the American grade WTI has almost caught up in value with the European benchmark Brent – both grades have risen in price 1.6 times since the beginning of the year and are traded at $ 83-84 per barrel, according to the latest data from the London exchange.

 At the same time, gasoline, diesel and aviation fuel will rise in price, predicts in Bank of America.
 The demand for oil is growing along with the demand for all types of fuel due to the energy crisis in the EU, China and other countries.
 US President Joe Biden on October 31 at the G20 summit asked the OPEC + alliance to increase oil production so that its surplus would drop prices.